cailloumajor/opcua-proxy/README.md

 Queries to MongoDB will use following parameters:

-- database: `opcua`;
+- database: as configured by service argument;
-- document primary key (`_id`): partner ID, from configuration flag.
+- document primary key (`_id`): OPC-UA partner ID.

-When it starts, this service will delete the corresponding document in `data` collection.
+When it starts, this service will initialize all documents in `data` collection.

 ### OPC-UA data change

-For each data change notification received from the OPC-UA server, an update query will be issued to MongoDB on collection `data`, as a document comprising following fields:
+For each data change notification received from the OPC-UA servers, an update query will be issued to MongoDB on collection `data`, as a document comprising following fields:

 - `val`: mapping of tag names to their values;
 - `ts`: mapping of tag names to to the timestamp of last value change;